lrslab/nanoCEM/docs/preparation.md

 nanoCEM supports the re-squiggle results of both `tombo` and `f5c`.
 ### f5c
 f5c is a software that supports eventalign and also supports the new R10 data.
 We recommend using version 1.2 or above.
-Here are the sample commands for dna/rna from different flowcell.
+Here are the sample commands for dna/rna from different flow cell.

     # for rna data from r9 flowcell
     f5c resquiggle -c file.fastq file.blow5 -o file.paf --rna --pore r9